TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Challenge.md

 > Write a driver in Kernel Space (.ko) for your Analog Temperature Sensor from Grove Kit

-# Title
+# Linux Kernel Mainline Support

 Section [Link](url)

 __Instruction__

-> Look if Intel Edison Linux Kernel version has mainline support for this LCD and enable it, in case support is not available then
+> Look if both Linux Kernel Intel Edison and Linux Kernel Mainline versions have support for the LCD and Temperature  and enable it, in case support is not available then

 # Title